- RuneScape Wiki

 - Visit the official PvP forums.
 Players discuss tactics here, as well organise events, so you may find something to your taste.

 - Travel to Edgeville, west of Varrock.
 This is the home of PvP preparation, and many fighters gather here to discuss their plans.

-- Look on the Forums and on the Geilinor front page for community events that are taking place in the Wilderness.
+- Look on the forums for community events that are taking place in the Wilderness.

 It is also worth preparing yourself for the battles ahead.
 Think about the following before you embark on a player-killing odyssey:

 - What items are you risking?
 Are you going to risk items that are expensive or difficult to get back?
 If the answer to that question is no, do you feel that your equipment is of a high enough quality to threaten your opponents?

 - Think about the level of the Wilderness that you will be spending your time in.
 The deeper you go, the greater the risk that you will be attacked by higher level players.

 - Will you bring a summoning familiar?
 A familiar will generally give you an advantage in PvP combat.

 - Do you have an escape route?
 You might want to think about bringing items that will aid you in getting away from a battle that is going badly: energy potions are a good choice, as are methods of teleportation.